sobolevn/sobolevn.github.io/_posts/2019-03-10-enforcing-srp.md

                 reannounce(t)
 ```

-We can say that this function definitely has more than one responsibility and should be refactored.
+It really works and powers someone's production system.
+However, we can still say that this function definitely has more than one responsibility and should be refactored.
 But how do we make this decision?
 There are different formal methods to track functions like this, including:

 - [Cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity)